abinit/abinit/doc/tutorial/base4.md

 You will learn about the smearing of the Brillouin zone integration, and also a bit about preconditioning the SCF cycle.

-This lesson should take about 1 hour and 30 minutes.
+This tutorial should take about 1 hour and 30 minutes.

 ## 1 Total energy and lattice parameters at fixed smearing and k-point grid